royriojas/bundly/README.md

 ## Usage

+Here is the output of the --help option:

 ```
 `bundly` is a `watchify`/`browserify` wrapper with some useful preconfigured transforms and cache support
-to make it incremental builds even without the watch mode.
+to make it incremental builds even without the watch mode

 ========================================================
 Usage: bundly -c bundly.conf.js